kubernetes/website/content/en/docs/setup/_index.md

 {{% capture overview %}}

-Depending on your requirements such as ease of maintenance, security, control, available resources, and level of expertise to operate and manage a Kubernetes cluster there are various solutions available.
-You can deploy a Kubernetes cluster on a local machine, cloud, on-premise cloud; or choose a managed Kubernetes cluster.
-You can also create custom solutions across a wide range of cloud providers, or bare metal environments to setup a Kubernetes cluster.
+Depending on your requirements such as ease of maintenance, security, control, available resources, and level of expertise to operate and manage a Kubernetes cluster, there are various solutions available.
+You can deploy a Kubernetes cluster on a local machine, cloud, on-prem datacenter; or choose a managed Kubernetes cluster.
+You can also create custom solutions across a wide range of cloud providers, or bare metal environments.

 Various solutions are available to create a Kubernetes cluster in learning and production environments.